Acacia genistifolia

-Acacia genistifolia commonly known as spreading wattle or early wattle, is a flowering shrub in the family Fabaceae and is endemic to south eastern Australia.
-It has yellow flowers and short, rigid phyllodes.
+Acacia genistifolia commonly known as spreading wattle or early wattle, is a species of flowering plant in the family Fabaceae and is endemic to south-eastern Australia.
+It is an open, erect, straggly or spreading shrub with sessile, more or less rigid, sharply pointed phyllodes, spherical heads of cream-coloured to rich lemon yellow flowers, and linear, thinly leathery pods raised over the seeds.